expo/expo/docs/pages/versions/unversioned/sdk/local-authentication.md

 #### Returns

 Returns a promise resolving to an array containing `LocalAuthentication.AuthenticationType.{FINGERPRINT, FACIAL_RECOGNITION}`.
 A value of `1` indicates Fingerprint support and `2` indicates Facial Recognition support.
 Eg: `[1,2]` means the device has both types supported.
+If neither authentication type is supported, returns an empty array.

 ### `LocalAuthentication.isEnrolledAsync()`